NC Innovations Waiver and Innovations Waiver Waitlist

 • Increase your independence and self-sufficiency

 Remember, you may return to provider-directed services at any time.
-NC Innovations Waiver participants who would like more information on how to begin self-directing services may talk with their care manager.
-Individuals and providers seeking additional information may call the provider number at 1-866-990-9712 (Monday through Saturday, between 7 a.m. and 6 p.m.).
+NC Innovations Waiver participants who would like more information on how to begin self-directing services may talk to their care manager.
+Individuals and providers seeking additional information may call Vaya’s Provider Support Service Line at 1-866-990-9712, 7 a.m.-6 p.m., Monday through Saturday.

 Learn more about Individual and Family Directed Services.